moonstream-to/docs/docs/engine/mechanics/garden-of-forking-paths.md

 ## Contract

-The Garden of Forking Paths mechanic is implemented by the [`GOFPFacet` smart contract](https://github.com/bugout-dev/engine/blob/main/contracts/mechanics/garden-of-forking-paths/GardenOfForkingPaths.sol).
+The GOFP mechanic is implemented by the [`GOFPFacet` smart contract](https://github.com/bugout-dev/engine/blob/main/contracts/mechanics/garden-of-forking-paths/GardenOfForkingPaths.sol).

 This contract can be used as a facet on an [EIP-2535 proxy contract](https://eips.ethereum.org/EIPS/eip-2535).
 It can also be deployed as a standalone contract.
 Whether you use a proxy or deploy as a standalone depends